stonelanditdev/Font-STL/README.md

 ### Installation & Usage

 - Download the [Zip File Here](https://github.com/stonelanditdev/fontstl/raw/master/font-stl.zip) and Unzip it.

 - Copy fonts folder and style.css into your project directory.

-- Add the below code into your project index file.
+- Add the below code into your project html < head > tag file.

 ```markdown
 Syntax highlighted code block